mcellteam/mcell/libmcell/documentation/generated/introspection.rst

 * | **get_molecule_ids**

    * | pattern: Complex = None
+     | BNGL pattern to select molecules based on their species, might use compartments.

    * | return type: List[int]

   | Returns a list of ids of molecules.
   | If the arguments pattern is not set, the list of all molecule ids is returned.
   | If the argument pattern is set, the list of all molecule ids whose species match
   | the pattern is returned.
-Matching of patterns with compartments works exactly in the
-  | same was as in observables.

 * | **get_molecule**

    * | id: int
+     | Unique id of the molecule to be retrieved.

    * | return type: Molecule

-  | Returns a molecule from the simulated environment, None if the molecule does not exist
+  | Returns a information on a molecule from the simulated environment,
+  | None if the molecule does not exist.

 * | **get_species_name**

    * | species_id: int
+     | Id of the species.

    * | return type: str